Watson Institute for International and Public Affairs

 Taubman Center for American Politics and Policy

-The Taubman Center brings together scholars, practitioners, and students with different perspectives to address important problems facing American politics and policy.
-Working at the intersection of research and public engagement, the Taubman Center influences local, national, and global policymakers.
+The Taubman Center brings together scholars, practitioners and students with different perspectives to address important problems facing American politics and policy.

 The William R. Rhodes Center for International Economics and Finance